This post is about using charity donation websites to maximise income for your charity.

 As charities mature and grow so do their requirements in regard to donations and a more integrated approach is needed.
 The third party fundraising websites above are a great way to get started but they can be expensive when you have a high volume of donations and the restrictions they impose on your data can be a problem.
 The next two sections explain how to achieve a more integrated approach.

-- Configure the widget within the administration system on your fundraising database.
+- Configure the widget or CRM payment pages within the administration system on your fundraising database.
 Depending on the database, you’ll have different options about what fields to include and where the funds will be allocated.

 - Create a donate page on your website with any copy you want to lead with.
-Then, copy the embed code from your database and paste it into your donate page.
+Then, link out to the CRM payment page or copy the embed code from your database and paste it into your donate page.

 - Test it all out thoroughly.
 You don’t want frustrated donors trying to give and not being able to!
 Your database provider will be able to help you to test the system by giving you some test card details so you don’t have to make a real donation.